-- 1. MUMPS is capable of scaling on SHEMAT-Suite matrices as long as there is enough granularity (see Figure 41), - 2.
+- 1. MUMPS is capable of scaling on SHEMAT-Suite matrices as long as there is enough granularity (see Figure 46), - 2.
 For most applications, there is no need to get a solution to machine accuracy: BLR feature approximates the LU factorisation, - 3.
 On a theoretical point of view, BLR has an asymptotic complexity of $O(n^{(4/3)})$ with n being the first dimension of the 3D problem.
 Geometric multigrid will always be a better choice on purely elliptic problems, however on different problems (ex: Helmholtz or structural mechanics) the gains compared to using an iterative scheme could be greater.
-For more results, see [1], - 4.
-BLR applied to SHEMAT-Suite data gives particularly good results as a slight compression is enough to already decrease flops and timing by a good factor with no loss (see Figure 42), - 5.
-However, the memory consumption and timings stay too high compared to pure iterative schemes (see Figure 43 and Table 30).
+For more results, see [3], - 4.
+BLR applied to SHEMAT-Suite data gives particularly good results as a slight compression is enough to already decrease flops and timing by a good factor with no loss (see Figure 47), - 5.
+However, the memory consumption and timings stay too high compared to pure iterative schemes for this particular problem (see Figure 48 and Table 33).